 - Champion urban Sustainable Urban Drainage (SUD) to mitigate surface flooding and trap pollutants.

 - Urge Ofwat to increase incentives to Water Companies for adopting catchment management solutions to improve water quality.

-S&TA Scientific Briefing Paper: The Effect of Endocrine Disruptors on Fish
+S&TCUK Scientific Briefing Paper: The Effect of Endocrine Disruptors on Fish

 EA.
 (2008).
 Catchment risk assessment of steroid oestrogens from sewage treatment works.